nickbrandt/GitLab/doc/user/compliance/license_compliance/index.md

 Denied licenses will be clearly visible with an `x` red icon next to them as well as new licenses which need a decision from you.
 In addition, you can [manually allow or deny](#policies) licenses in your project's license compliance policy section.
-If a `denied` license is detected in a new commit it will disallow a merge request and instruct the developer to remove it.
+If GitLab detects a denied license in a new commit, GitLab blocks any merge requests containing that commit and instructs the developer to remove the license.

 NOTE: **Note:**
 If the license compliance report doesn't have anything to compare to, no information